Skip to content

 When is the best time to visit?

 April to November is often considered a good time because it is usually drier.
-However, Arequipa is generally well-suited for travel for most of the year.
+However, Arequipa is generally well-travelled for much of the year.

 How many days do you need for Arequipa?

-Two full days are recommended for the city itself.
+Two full days are a good start for the city itself.
 With the Colca Canyon, three to five days are significantly more relaxed.

 Is Arequipa high up?

-Arequipa is located at approximately 2,335 meters.
-The altitude is noticeable but usually easier to tolerate than Cusco.
+Arequipa is located at about 2,335 meters.
+The altitude is noticeable, but usually easier to tolerate than Cusco.

-Is the Colca Canyon worth visiting from Arequipa?
+Is the Colca Canyon from Arequipa worth it?

 Yes.
 The Colca Canyon is one of the most famous excursions from Arequipa.
-An overnight stay usually makes the tour more enjoyable than a very early day trip.
+With an overnight stay, the tour is usually more pleasant than a very early day trip.

 What should you eat in Arequipa?